iloveicedgreentea/jvc_projector_python/README.md

 # JVC Projector Remote Improved

-This implements new features, improvements, and optimizations based on work in https://github.com/bezmi/jvc_projector.
+This implements new features, improvements, and optimizations inspired by https://github.com/bezmi/jvc_projector.
 This was made with NZ models in mind.
 Almost every function will work with NX models but I do not guarantee operability for them.

 This is designed to work with my Home Assistant plugin: https://github.com/iloveicedgreentea/jvc_homeassistant